** NOTE: All Gallery pricing reflects full rebuild of the instrument

 Flemish Double by William Dowd, 1973; 8',8',4', buff non transposing; GG,AA - d'''.
 Dark red case exterior with gold banding, moldings, Flemish papers throughout and lid motto; reverse keyboard with arcaded keyfronts; turned oak stand and maple music rack.
 89" x 33' wide. $24,000

 French Double by William Hyman, 1978 .
-8', 8', 4', buff ; FF -f''' transposing.
+8', 8', 4', buff ; FF -f''' transposing @ 415/ FF-e"' @ 440.
+(94" spine with 6 1/4" octave).
 Red exterior with cream interior, gold banding, reverse keyboard and turned oak stand; wooden jacks.
-A big double by the influential American builder.
+Instrument bears initials of John Bennett, completed in the Zuckermann shop.
 Professionally maintained over the years.
-This instrument will be completely reworked in our shop in 2013.
-Includes custom padded cover.$25,000
+This instrument will be completely reworked in our shop at time of contract.
+Includes custom padded cover.$25,000 ( All gallery instruments include rebuild and 5 year warranty).

 Fr Double by Willard Martin 1986 Opus 226; 8',8',4', buff, FF-f''', transposing A392 / 415 / 440 , after Blanchet, 1720.
 Lid painting by Evan Wilson.
 Full soundboard deco by Pamela Gladding.
 Louis XIII spiral stand.
 93.5 x 37" A beautiful instrument from a fine professional builder. $25,000